remlapmot/confunnel-stata/README.md

 meta funnelplot [if] [in], contours(contourspec) [options]
 ```

-Here is a comparison of the plots that they produce
+Here is a comparison of the plots that they produce (plots generated under Stata 18)

 ```stata
 webuse nsaidsset, clear